Money Madness: AP analysis shows growing gap in NCAA payouts

 Conferences are more concerned than ever about occasionally landing an extra at-large bid, and not just hoping to spring a major upset to earn a bigger piece of the pie.

-“If that window of opportunity is shrinking for all of us .... it really becomes an elevated concern more than it probably has been in the past,” America East Commissioner Amy Huchthausen said.
+“If that window of opportunity is shrinking for all of us .... it really becomes an elevated concern more than it probably has been in the past,” Huchthausen said.

 Associated Press data journalist Larry Fenn contributed to this report.